profetia/u/content/posts/papers/2024-08-26-reading-notes-gemini.md

 * How to maximize the probability of failure recovery from checkpoints stored in CPU memory?
 * How to minimize the interference of checkpoint traffic with model training?

+In this paper, the authors present Gemini, a system that utilizes the CPU memory to store the latest checkpoint, along with a near-optimal checkpoint placement algorithm and a fine-grained traffic scheduling algorithm to reduce the failure recovery time.

 ## Design and Implementation

 The architecture of Gemini consists of two components: the checkpoint creation module and failure recovery module.